 • Aging of the U.S. Population and Growing Emphasis on Retaining a Youthful Appearance.
 The "baby boomer" demographic segment, defined by the U.S. Census as Americans born between 1946 and 1964, represented over 24% of the U.S. population in 2015.
 In addition, baby boomers control approximately \$2.7 trillion in spending power and 40% of all discretionary spending.
-The "Gen Xers", born between 1965 and 1980, control a further 33% of discretionary income, according the U.S. Bureau of Labor Statistics.
+The "Gen Xers", born between 1965 and 1980, control a further 33% of discretionary income.
 The size, disposable income and desire to retain a youthful appearance of these aging segments have been key drivers in the growth of hair restoration procedures and product consumption.